 Next, write down all your outgoings.
 Start with the priority bills: mortgage or rent and council tax.
 Then, write down all of your monthly direct debits.
 Finally, write down the amount you spend monthly on all other monthly expenses that aren’t included within your direct debits e.g. gas and electricity, food and housekeeping, fuel/public transport, parking costs, dentist/optician costs, house maintenance, pocket money and school trips etc. Add the totals up so you now have a final amount for your incomings and outgoings.

 Your income minus your outgoings is your expendable income.
 If you find you are spending more than you are earning and relying on overdrafts, credit cards or precious savings, you know you need to act immediately!

-See our Testimonials page for hundreds of reviews written by people we’ve helped out of debt.
+See our Testimonials page for thousands of reviews written by people we’ve helped out of debt.

 Most companies have cheaper tariffs for customers who pay using direct debits, (this is particularly common with energy providers).
 Why pay more if you don’t have to?
 This way you also won’t run the risk of missing a payment and being charged a late fee.

 5. Be prepared

 This sounds obvious but it takes some forward planning not to grab a quick coffee on the way to work or splash out in a sale on your lunch break.
 Take your own coffee and lunch with you.
 This simple change could be all the difference you need to see a change in your spending and the chances are it will be better for your health too!